Noxob/SpyBot/README.md

 The game contains one spy and at max seven non-spy players.
 The identity of the spy is hidden and spy is chosen randomly by the bot.
 At the start of the game bot randomly chooses a player as questioner and a location.
 Each non-spy player has a secret role that is related to the secret location.
 Non-spy players know the secret location but the spy doesn't.
 The first questioner asks any question to a player of their choice then player questioned answers the question.
 After that every answering player will be the next one who asks the question.
 The answers given by the non-spy players should hint the other non-spy players that they know the secret location but it shouldn't reveal the location to the spy.
 The game ends in three conditions; when the timer runs out, when spy reveals himself/herself and tries to guess the secret location or when players decide to accuse someone of being the spy.
 More detailed information is given by the bot (use `s! help` command).

 # How to host the bot
-- Replace the string that reads `INSERT-YOUR-TOKEN-HERE` in the `com.noxob.spygame.App.java` class with your Discord bot token then compile the project and run it.
+- Replace the string that reads `INSERT-YOUR-TOKEN-HERE` in the `com.noxob.spygame.App` class with your Discord bot token then compile the project and run it.

 - To see a full list of available commands, type `s! commands` on the Discord server that you added your bot to.